 The Board Chair and Vice Chair shall be elected from the Board's membership.
 The Secretary and Treasurer shall be appointed by the Board Chair.
 The terms of the Board Chair and Vice Chair shall be extended in order to meet the obligation of the office.

-The State Adviser and State Program Specialist will be selected by the Arizona Department of Education.
-Should the Arizona Department of Education not appoint representatives to serve in these roles, the Executive Committee may appoint an Interim State Adviser and Interim State Program Specialist until such time that the Arizona Department of Education designates its representatives.
+The State Adviser/State Chair will be selected by the Arizona Department of Education.
+Should the Arizona Department of Education not appoint a representative to serve in this role, the Executive Committee may appoint an Interim State Adviser/State Chair until such time that the Arizona Department of Education designates its representatives.

 The Board Chair/with the assist of the FBLA State Adviser shall be responsible for the organization of board meetings, coordinating meeting agendas, developing and providing necessary reports, and ensuring compliance with State of Arizona nonprofit corporation requirements.